avendael/emacs-geeknote/README.md

 ## Dependencies

+### Geeknote

 This package assumes that you have the `geeknote` command in your `$PATH`.
 To obtain this command, please refer to the official geeknote [documentation](https://github.com/VitaliyRodnenko/geeknote).

+Sometimes, geeknote `HEAD` will have bugs.
+If so, commit 192a0c5faa1906e2e1f47353bdf8d6000df7eca8 is tested to work properly.
+You can checkout that revision if needed.

+### Emacs config

 Because of the way `geeknote` works, it is expected that you have emacs running in server or daemon mode.
 Either of the two should work: